amansingh-001/TalentFlow/README.md

 ## 🛠️ Built with (possible stack)

-- TypeScript / JavaScript
+- TypeScript
-- Framework: React / Preact / Vue / Vanilla (update as needed)
+- Framework: React
-- CSS (vanilla), or Tailwind / SCSS for utility-first styling
+- Tailwind / SCSS for utility-first styling
-- Optional: Vite / Webpack for bundling
+- Vite / Webpack for bundling
-- Optional: Netlify / Vercel for deployment
+- Netlify / Vercel for deployment

 ---